Apple undercuts Facebook in the augmented reality platform war

 On the open web of desktops, Facebook built a massively powerful game platform that spawned huge businesses like Zynga.
 On mobile, it couldn’t do the same.
 Apple forbid developers from building app stores inside their apps.
 Facebook tried to build its own HTML5 game platform inside its native app anyway.

-Here comes the augmented reality platform war
+Here come the augmented reality platform wars

 Yet since HTML5 web games couldn’t draw on the phone’s computing power the same way as a native app, Facebook’s “Project Spartan” flopped while the Apple App Store thrived.
 Facebook promised virality to these app developers, but since their experiences would be buried layers deep inside the phone’s homescreen, then the distracting Facebook app, and then inside its HTML5 app platform alongside competitors, they never flocked aboard.